adrianbogdann/todo-app-v2/README.md

 # todo-app
-Todo app with React/Node + GraphQL, Apollo, sequelize, material-ui
+Todo app with React/Node + GraphQL, Apollo, sequelize, material-ui How to run:

+-> Create .env file in project root with: DB_HOST, PORT, DB_USERNAME, DB_PASSWORD

-CREATE DB: ( have to have a PostgresDB instance running (locally or Docker))
+-> CREATE DB: ( have to have a PostgresDB instance running (locally or Docker))
     -> Locally: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
         -> open SQL Shell (pqsql) and login
         -> Usefull shell commands: